The financial implications of getting a divorce after Christmas

 How does getting a divorce impact investments?

 As with other shared financial assets, investments can be shared or offset against other parts of the financial agreement.
-If you decide to sell stocks and shares, or any other investments, that generate a profit over the annual Capital Gains Tax (CGT) allowance of £12,300, you may need to pay additional taxes.
+If you decide to sell stocks and shares, or any other investments, that generate a profit over the annual capital gains tax (CGT) allowance of £3,000, you may need to pay additional taxes.

-Divorce can be incredibly stressful at any time of year, so getting the right legal and financial advice is absolutely essential.
-An independent financial adviser can help you get exactly the right information you need as you go through this difficult period, so find an expert who understands your needs at Unbiased.
+Divorce can be incredibly stressful at any time of year, so getting the right legal and financial advice is essential.
+A financial adviser can help you get the information you need as you go through this difficult period, so find an expert who understands your needs at Unbiased.